krishthukral/cpsc210project/README.md

 keep me on track- Pomodoro technique
 As a user, I want to be notified if I do not complete the task in the allotted time.

+## Instructions for Grader
+You can generate the first required event by pressing the add button to add a task to a list of tasks You can generate the second required event by pressing the remove button to remove a task from a task list You can clear the list by pressing the clear button You can trigger the audio component by pressing the add button and produce a coin sound You can trigger another sound by pressing the remove button You can save all newly added items to the save file When the user loads the file